Troubleshooting

 Cause: SQLite doesn't handle high concurrency well.
 Multiple processes/threads trying to write simultaneously.

-Solution: Use PostgreSQL for any deployment with >1 worker or concurrent access:
+Solution: Use PostgreSQL for any deployment with concurrent writers:

 If these troubleshooting steps don't resolve your issue: